 All protection and ancillary relays must be of a type/ designation approved by WPD.
-The standard schematic diagrams show the protection relay types applicable to the scheme.
+The standard schematic diagrams show the protection relay types applicable to the scheme e.g. 'Agile P14DZ'.
 Full details of all WPD approved relays, including their respective CORTEC identifier can be found in Engineering Specification: EE Spec 98.